<

 Anders and Colin reference the “feather” burr.
 We file burrs into two categories: rollover (or feather) and Poisson.
 Categorizing burrs helps us (and you) select the best method and tools for removal.

-Poisson burr
+Poisson Burr

 A burr created by smooshing, usually the result of a large contact force.
 For example, hit the edge of a piece of metal with a hammer.
 The thick burr that appears on the part’s edge is a Poisson burr.